addania/coding/src/pages/TypeScript.md

 ### noEmit

-> `noEmit` setting will make sure NO `.js` files are produced (for example if I only want to check my files)
+> `noEmit` setting will make sure no `.js` files are produced (for example if I only want to check my files)

 ```
 "noEmitOnError": true,
 ```

-> There is another one `noEmitOnError` which makes sure no js file is produced if there was compilation error.
+> There is another one `noEmitOnError` which makes sure no `.js` file is produced if there was a compilation error.

 ```
 "noEmitOnError": true,